Introduction

 select '5f4dcc3b5aa765d61d8327deb882cf99'

-Another option for validating passwords is to retrieve the hash from the database and validate it in the code.
+This authentication method retrieves the hash from the database and validates it in the code.
+The SQL will look like this:

-This SQL will return the MD5 of the word ‘password’.
-When the application compares this md5 to the password we provided they will match.
-We simply return the password hash we want instead of whatever is stored in the database.
+When filling out the login screen like in the above example, the SQL will return the MD5 of the word ‘password.’
+When the application compares this md5 to the password we provided, they will match.
+In this method, we return the password hash we want instead of the hash stored in the database.

 Introduction to Solutions

-It is important to understand that SQL injection is, fundamentally, an exploitation of a security flaw in the code.
-Just like there are no guaranteed ways to ensure the code has no bugs, it is difficult to ensure the code has no SQL injection vulnerabilities.
-However, just like with any other bug, the best solution is to fix the flaw in the code.
-The alternative is to try and prevent, detect, or make it more difficult to exploit the vulnerabilities, but all these approaches have limitations.
+It is vital to understand a SQL injection is fundamentally exploiting a flaw in the code.
+You cannot ensure the code has no SQL injection vulnerabilities, just like you cannot guarantee it has no bugs.
+However, like with any code vulnerability, the best solution is to fix the flaw in the code.
+The alternative is to try and prevent, detect, or make it difficult to exploit the vulnerabilities, but all these approaches have limitations.

-The next sections will review different approaches and discuss the benefits and limitations of each.
-But before diving into the details, let’s perform a high-level review to get the lay of the land.
+The following sections review the different approaches and discuss the benefits and limitations of each.
+But before diving into the details, let’s have a high-level overview to get the lay of the land.

 Solutions in the Code

-As mentioned above, the best solution is to have high-quality code and proper coding techniques that avoid the possibility of SQL injection.
+As mentioned above, the best solution is to have high-quality code and proper coding techniques that avoid the possibility of a SQL injection bug.

-The best way to avoid a SQL injection attack is to use bind variables.
-This is the perfect solution and it completely prevents SQL injections.
+The best way to avoid a SQL injection bug is to use bind variables.
+That is the perfect solution and it completely prevents SQL injections.
 Slightly less robust methods include escaping input and input validation.
 It is also recommended to reduce client error reporting.

 More on all these techniques, their value, limitations, and how to implement them later.